Cherry: Bird cherries, cherry laurels, and other racemose cherries

-Etymology and antiquity
+Etymology

 The English word cherry derives from Old Northern French or Norman cherise from the Latin cerasum, referring to an ancient Greek region, Kerasous (Κερασοῦς) near Giresun, Turkey, from which cherries were first thought to be exported to Europe.

+The word "cherry" is also used for some species that bear fruits with similar size and shape even though they are not in the same Prunus genus; some of these species include the "Jamaican cherry" (Muntingia calabura) and the "Spanish cherry" (Mimusops elengi).

+Antiquity

 The indigenous range of the sweet cherry extends through most of Europe, western Asia, and parts of northern Africa, and the fruit has been consumed throughout its range since prehistoric times.
-A cultivated cherry is recorded as having been brought to Rome by Lucius Licinius Lucullus from northeastern Anatolia, also known as the Pontus region, in 72 BC.
+A cultivated cherry is recorded as having been brought to Rome by Lucius Licinius Lucullus from northeastern Anatolia, also known as the Pontus region, in 72 BCE.

 Cherries were introduced into England at Teynham, near Sittingbourne in Kent, by order of Henry VIII, who had tasted them in Flanders.

-Cherries arrived in North America early in the settlement of Brooklyn, New York (then called "New Netherland") when the region was under Dutch sovereignty.
-Trades people leased or purchased land to plant orchards and produce gardens, "Certificate of Cornelis van Tienhoven that he had found 12 apple, 40 peach, 73 cherry trees, 26 sage plants.., behind the house sold by Anthony Janszoon van Salee to Barent Dirksen...
-ANNO 18th of June 1639."
+Cherries, along with many other fruiting trees and plants, probably first arrived in North America around 1606 in the New France colony of Port Royal, which is modern-day Annapolis Royal, Nova Scotia.
+Richard Guthrie described in 1629, the "fruitful valley adorned with...great variety of fruit trees, chestnuts, pears, apples, cherries, plums and all other fruits."

 Cultivation

-The cultivated forms are of the species sweet cherry (P. avium) to which most cherry cultivars belong, and the sour cherry (P. cerasus), which is used mainly for cooking.
+The most common cherry species in cultivation is sweet cherry (P. avium) to which most cherry cultivars belong.
+The sour cherry (P. cerasus) is also cultivated, mainly for cooking.
 Both species originate in Europe and western Asia; they usually do not cross-pollinate.
-Some other species, although having edible fruit, are not grown extensively for consumption, except in northern regions where the two main species will not grow.
+In East Asia, Chinese cherry (P. pseudocerasus) and downy cherry (P. tomentosa) have been cultivated for thousands of years for their sweet fruits.

 Irrigation, spraying, labor, and their propensity to damage from rain and hail make cherries relatively expensive.
 Nonetheless, demand is high for the fruit.
-In commercial production, sour cherries, as well as sweet cherries sometimes, are harvested by using a mechanized "shaker".
+In commercial production, sour cherries, as well as sweet cherries sometimes, are harvested by using a mechanized "shaker."
 Hand picking is also widely used for sweet as well as sour cherries to harvest the fruit to avoid damage to both fruit and trees.

 Common rootstocks include Mazzard, Mahaleb, Colt, and Gisela Series, a dwarfing rootstock that produces trees significantly smaller than others, only 8 to 10 feet (2.5 to 3 meters) tall.
 Sour cherries require no pollenizer, while few sweet varieties are self-fertile.

 A cherry tree will take three to four years once it is planted in the orchard to produce its first crop of fruit, and seven years to attain full maturity.